kaljuvee/fintechlabs/bigdata/README.md

 `spark-submit main.py calendar.csv product.csv sales.csv store.csv --cluster_size 2`

-The output should be 70 specific JSON files as described below and shown in json_files.zip.
+The output should be about 70 different JSON files as described below and shown in json_files.zip.

 # Data